MjxSjx/Portfolio/Case Study 1 - bike-share analysis/Excel Results/README.md

 Xth I deleted all blank cells by selecting all fields (including column names) by clicking and dragging on all columns OR clicking the upmost upper left of the field section of the sheet. aka above the row 1 and to the left of column A.
   After selecting all fields I held down CTRL G: A Go To window popups > Select "Special" > Click "Blanks".
 This will take literal minutes to finish running.
 Once finished I scroll down until I see a highlight cell or chunk of cells, right click when hovered over a highlighted cell and choose "Delete" then choose "Entire row" (You may get a warning; hit OK) THis to will take actual minutes and you sheet may freeze, that's normal.
 Sadly, you must run all of these steps twice.

-*If the sheets have any missing data, you must remove the entire row of any singluar missing fields.*
 </ol>
 </details>